-- (a) A purchaser of goods acquires all interests that the transferor had or had power to transfer, except that a purchaser of a limited interest acquires rights only to the extent of the interest purchased.
-A person having voidable title to goods has power to transfer a good title to a good-faith purchaser for value.
-If goods have been delivered under a transaction of purchase, the purchaser has the power to transfer good title to a good-faith purchaser for value even though: - (1) the transferor was deceived as to the identity of the purchaser in the transaction of purchase; - (2) the transfer in the transaction of purchase was in return for a check that was later dishonored; - (3) it was agreed that the transaction of purchase was to be a "cash sale"; - (4) the transfer in the transaction of purchase was procured through fraud punishable as larcenous under the criminal law. - (b) Entrusting of goods to a merchant that deals in goods of that kind gives the merchant the power to transfer all rights of the entruster to a buyer in ordinary course of business or, to the extent of the lessee's interest, to a lessee in ordinary course of business, even if a certificate of title is not executed to the buyer or lessee.
-In this subsection, "entrusting" includes
+- (a) A purchaser of a vehicle acquires all title that the purchaser's transferor had or had power to transfer except that a purchaser of a limited interest acquires rights only to the extent of the interest purchased.
+A person with voidable title has power to transfer a good title to a good-faith purchaser for value.
+If a vehicle has been delivered under a transaction of purchase, the purchaser has such power even if: - (1) the transferor was deceived as to the identity of the purchaser; - (2) the delivery was in exchange for a check that is later dishonored; - (3) it was agreed that the transaction was to be a "cash sale"; or - (4) the delivery was procured through criminal fraud. - (b) Any entrusting of a vehicle to a merchant that deals in goods of that kind gives the merchant power to transfer all of the entrustor's rights to the vehicle and to transfer the vehicle free of any interest of the entrustor to a buyer in ordinary course of business or, to the extent of the lessee's interest, to a lessee in ordinary course of business, even if a certificate of title is not executed to the buyer or lessee.
+In this subsection, "entrusting" includes any delivery and any acquiescence in retention of possession regardless of any condition expressed between the parties to the delivery or acquiescence and regardless of whether the procurement of the entrusting or the possessor's disposition of the goods was punishable under the criminal law. - (c) A purchase of a leasehold interest is subject to [Uniform Commercial Code Section 2A-303]. - (d) Except as otherwise provided in Section 16, the rights of other purchasers of vehicles and of lien creditors are governed by [Uniform Commercial Code Articles 2, 2A, [6,] 7, and 9].

-1 any relinquishment of possession and any acquiescence in retention of possession of the goods 2 regardless of any condition expressed between the parties to the relinquishment or acquiescence 3 and regardless of whether the procurement of the entrusting or the possessor's disposition of the 4 goods was larcenous under the criminal law.
-5 (c) A purchase of a leasehold interest is subject to [Uniform Commercial Code 6 Section 2A-303].
-7 (d) [Except as provided in Section 16,] the rights of other purchasers of goods and 8 of lien creditors are governed by [Uniform Commercial Code Articles [6,] 7, and 9].
-9 Preliminary Comments 10 11 Subsection (a) is designed to be consistent with UCC Section 2-403(1), to protect good 12 faith purchasers for value, so as to conform certificate of title issues to the equivalent rules in UCC Article 2.
-See also Article 2A Sections 2A-314 and 2A-315.
-"Value" is defined at UCC 13 14 15 Section 1-204.
+Subsection (a) is designed to be consistent with UCC Section 2-403(1), to protect good faith purchasers for value, so as to conform certificate of title issues to the equivalent rules in UCC Article 2.
+See also UCC Article 2A Sections 2A-314 and 2A-315.
+"Value" is defined at UCC Section 1-204.
 Failure of a purchaser to obtain execution of a certificate of title does not bar good faith purchaser status.

-16 good fartii purchaser status.
-17 Subsection (b) is patterned on UCC Section 2-403(2) and (3), for consistency and to make 18 clear that the Article 2 "entrustment" rule applies to vehicles, even if the certificate of title is not 19 executed to the buyer or lessee.
-"Buyer in ordinary course of business" and "lessee in ordinary 20 course of business" are defined at Section 3.
-21 course of business are defined at Section 5.
-22 Sections 18-22 comprise a package that accommodates electronic and informal transfers 23 while recognizing the primacy of a written certificate of title and protecting good faith purchasers 24 and buyers in ordinary course of business.
-25 n n nga a na nga an nga an na ana 26 SECTION 19.
-OTHER TRANSFEREES OF VEHICLE COVERED BY 27 CERTIFICATE OF TITLE.
-28 (a) Except as otherwise provided in this section or in Section 18(b), a transferee of 29 vehicle takes subject to: 30 (1) a security interest in the vehicle indicated on a certificate of title; and
+Subsection (b) is patterned on UCC Section 2-403(2) and (3), for consistency and to make clear that the Article 2 "entrustment" rule applies to vehicles, even if the certificate of title is not executed to the buyer or lessee.
+"Buyer in ordinary course of business" and "lessee in ordinary course of business" are defined at Section 3.

+Sections 18-23 comprise a package that accommodates electronic and informal transfers while recognizing the primacy of a written certificate of title and protecting good faith purchasers and buyers in ordinary course of business.

+SECTION 19.
+OTHER TRANSFEREES OF VEHICLE COVERED BY CERTIFICATE OF TITLE.